Flashcards in Enzymes Deck (27):

 3. However if the concentration of the inhibitor RISES, or that of the substrate FALLS, it becomes less and less likely that the substrate will collide with a empty site

-4. The enzymes's function is then inhibited
+4. The enzyme's function is then inhibited

 How can you reverse competitive inhibition?